-In this context, the Committee reviewed and discussed the Association's Quarterly Reports and the Association's audited consolidated financial statements for the year ended December 31, 2015 (the "Financial Statements") with Management.
+In this context, the Committee reviewed and discussed the Association's Quarterly Reports and the Association's audited financial statements for the year ended December 31, 2016 (the "Financial Statements") with management.
 The Committee also reviews with PwC the matters required to be discussed by Statements on Auditing Standards.
 Both PwC and the Association's internal auditors directly provide reports on significant matters to the Committee.

-Based on the foregoing review and discussions and relying thereon, the Committee recommended that the Board of Directors include the Financial Statements in the Association's Annual Report to Shareholders for the year ended December 31, 2015.
+Based on the foregoing review and discussions and relying thereon, the Committee recommended that the Board of Directors include the Financial Statements in the Association's Annual Report to Shareholders for the year ended December 31, 2016 and for filing with the Farm Credit Administration.

-March 15, 2016
+March 16, 2017